compromise-evident/RawVisual/README.md

 ```

 # Try extraction_mode = true;
 Now extract the original or partial file from the analyzed version.
-(This means you can share any file as plaintext by sharing its analyzed version--containing not only raw analytics, but integer-IDs of every included Byte.
+(This means you can share any file as plaintext by sharing its analyzed version as created with RawVisual--containing not only raw analytics, but integer-IDs of every included Byte.